Demand for Training on ‘Risk Based Approach to Financial Auditing’ Continues to Grow

-26 February 2013, Geneva, Switzerland - UNITAR and the International Organisation of Supreme Audit Institution (INTOSAI) Development Initiative (IDI) recently completed a joint e-Learning course on the ‘Risk Based Approach to Financial Auditing’ for a global audience of English-speaking public sector auditors.
+26 February 2013, Geneva, Switzerland -The United Nations Institute for Training and Research (UNITAR) and the INTOSAI* Development Initiative (IDI) recently completed a joint e-Learning course on the ‘Risk Based Approach to Financial Auditing’ for a global audience of English-speaking public sector auditors.

-Following the initial introduction of this course in May 2012, UNITAR and IDI re-launched the same course in November 2012, with twice as many participants as compared to the first one.
-This run of the five week e-Learning course brought together 193 audit professionals from Supreme Audit Institutions (SAI) in 59 countries, and concluded with a completion rate of 89 per cent.
+Following the initial introduction of this course in May 2012, UNITAR and IDI re-launched the same course in November, 2012 with twice as many participants as compared to the first one.
+This run of the 5-week e-Learning course brought together 193 audit professionals from Supreme Audit Institutions (SAI) in 59 countries, and concluded with a completion rate of 89 per cent.
 In its re-launch the course not only had high levels of interest and applications, but also received immensely positive reviews from participants in the course evaluation questionnaire at its conclusion.

 The course was created with the aim of enhancing the skills of audit professionals in the area of risk assessment in the audit planning and execution process.
 These skills included an increased familiarity with the concept of a risk based approach to auditing, an improved ability to discern sufficiency and appropriateness of audit evidence, and an improved understanding of the various risk assessment procedures.
 In addition, it addressed the auditors’ need to develop audit techniques, the methodology that would allow them to do this, as well as perfecting their ability to be able to keep pace with the expanding role of public sector auditors.